JuliaPlots/PlotDocs.jl/docs/src/colors.md

 ---

 #### Colorschemes
 Color gradients are arranged into color libraries.
 To get a list of color libraries, use the `clibraries` function.
 To get a list of color gradients in each library, call `cgradients(library)`. `showlibrary(library)` creates a visual representation of color schemes.
 To change the active library, use `clibrary(library)`.
 This is only necessary in the case of namespace clashes, e.g. there are multiple `:blues`.
 The gradients can be reversed by appending `_r`, e.g. `:magma_r`.
+The `clims::NTuple{2,Number}` attribute can be used to define the data values that correspond with the ends of the schemes.

 The following libraries and gradients are included in Plots: